 Cutting a 2 x 4 with a circular saw may seem easy enough, but what do you do without a table, or on a job site with only a sawhorse?
-Maybe you need to make a straight edge cut or rip some 2 x 4’s into 2 x 2’s.
-Today we are going to talk about how to cut a 2 x 4 with a circular saw.
+How do I cut a 2 x 4 with a circular saw?

 There are several methods available to be able to cut a 2 x 4 with a circular saw depending on the equipment that you have handy.